 Most successful private-label ECG electrode brand owners follow a three-stage progression:

-- Stage 2 (Months 6–18): Tier 2 packaging customization and SKU expansion to 5–8 variants including V0015 carbon-snap variants for imaging-frequent customers.
-Establish brand identity beyond the launch portfolio.
-Target: 1–2 million annual pieces.
+- Stage 2 (Months 6–18): Tier 2 packaging customization and SKU expansion to 5–8 variants, including V0015 carbon-snap for imaging-frequent customers.
+Establish a brand identity beyond the launch portfolio.

-- Stage 3 (Year 2+): Tier 3 product micro-customization for differentiated portfolio extension; consider Tier 4 Joint Development only if specific clinical requirements emerge that no existing product satisfies.
-Target: 3–5+ million annual pieces with multi-year capacity-reservation agreement.
+- Stage 3 (Year 2+): Tier 3 micro-customization for a differentiated portfolio; consider Tier 4 joint development only if a specific clinical requirement emerges that no existing product satisfies.

-The progression takes 18–24 months in successful cases.
-Skipping stages — particularly jumping to Tier 3 or Tier 4 before establishing Tier 1 operational fit — is the most common cause of stalled private-label launches.
+The progression typically takes 18–24 months.
+Skipping stages — especially jumping to Tier 3 or 4 before establishing Tier 1 operational fit — is the most common cause of stalled launches.

-📧 Email shopify@medlinket.com with: your company name and country, current category experience, intended SKU set, target annual volume, and destination market(s).
+📧 Email shopify@medlinket.com with your company name and country, category experience, intended SKU set, target annual volume and destination market(s).

 💬 WhatsApp our OEM partnership team: +852 6467 3105